 There is a beautiful inscription above the front door that reads, “You who enter my door, may your highest hopes be exceeded.”
 It was closed as a college in 1960 but was renovated and opened to the public in 1982.

-There is a main courtyard with a shallow reflective pool with two open-air galleries and student dorms.
+There is the main courtyard with a shallow reflective pool with two open-air galleries and student dorms.
 The ornamentation pays homage to Andalusian architecture with gardens, fountains, and intricately decorated walls of tile and stucco.

 It has some rows of green tile for decoration with a spire of four orbs at the top.
 It’s an impressive building.
 At night, it’s illuminated and worth seeing both during the day and at night.